-- b. vaguely identified and unable to be confirmed by only reading one report - c. ambiguous as to whether it is an aid project or simply a non-concessional bilateral flow
+- a. announced but not necessarily implemented - b. vaguely identified and unable to be confirmed by only reading one report c. ambiguous as to whether it is an aid project or simply a non-concessional bilateral flow

 See Appendix G, Screenshot #3 for an example of Stage One project data input.